sjl/.plan/README.markdown

 Last day of my first rotation!
 I think it went well.
 Looking forward to trying out more things in the next few rotations, but this one was great!

+## 2023-10-21

+Finished reading the HG545 paper, finally.
+It was long, but a lot more clear than the other papers thanks to the supplementary material actually *explaining* things.
+So even though it was a little tedious to get through with so many abbreviations, I think I preferred it overall to the other papers so far.

+Finally got around to hooking up a keyboard shortcut for `switch-yubikeys` since I find myself actually using it a lot again, now that I'm not working from home full time.